Raw milk: United States

 Legality of raw milk per state.

 In the early 20th century, many states within the United States allowed the sale of raw milk that was certified by a "medical milk commission", effectively allowing an alternative of extra inspection for pasteurization.
 Most states impose restrictions on raw milk suppliers due to safety concerns.
 43 U.S. states allow the sale of raw milk.
 Cow shares can be found, and raw milk purchased for animal consumption in many states where retail for human consumption is prohibited.
-The sale of raw milk cheese is permitted if the cheese has been aged for 60 days or more.
+The sale of raw milk cheese is permitted if the cheese has been aged for at least 60 days.

+In 1987, the U.S. Food and Drug Administration (FDA) banned the sale of raw milk intended for human consumption across state borders.

-The FDA reports that, in 2002, consuming partially heated raw milk and raw milk products caused 200 Americans to become ill in some manner.
+The FDA reported that, in 2002, consuming raw milk and raw milk products that had not been thoroughly heated caused 200 Americans to fall ill.

 Most public health organizations, including the CDC, hold to the need for pasteurization.
-Before pasteurization, many dairies, especially in cities, fed their cattle on low-quality feed, producing milk rife with dangerous bacteria.
-Pasteurizing it was the only way to make it safely drinkable.
-The Cornell University Food Science Department has compiled data indicating that pathogenic microorganisms are present in between 0.87% and 12.6% of raw milk samples.
+Many dairies, especially in cities, fed their cattle on low-quality feed and produced raw milk containing dangerous bacteria; pasteurizing it was the only way to make it safely drinkable.
+The Cornell University Food Science Department compiled data indicating that pathogenic microorganisms are present in between 0.87% and 12.6% of raw milk samples.

-Proponents also invoke the benefits of direct marketing when promoting the sale of raw milk.
-The ability of the farmer to eliminate intermediaries and sell directly to the consumer allows for greater profitability.
-Many manufacturers sell small-scale pasteurization equipment, allowing farmers to bypass the milk processors and sell pasteurized milk directly to the consumer.
-Additionally, some small U.S. dairies are now beginning to adopt low-temperature vat pasteurization.
-Advocates of low-temperature vat pasteurization note that it produces a product similar to raw milk in composition.
+Proponents of selling raw milk invoke the benefits of direct marketing by farmers to consumers, eliminating intermediaries for greater profitability.
+Many manufacturers sell small-scale pasteurization equipment, allowing farmers to bypass the milk processors and sell pasteurized milk directly.
+Additionally, as of 2010 some small U.S. dairies were adopting low-temperature vat pasteurization, whose advocates note that it produces a product of composition similar to raw milk.

-Food freedom advocates cite libertarian arguments in claiming a basic civil right of each person to weigh the risks and benefits in choosing the food one eats, including the choice to consume raw milk.
+Food freedom advocates cite libertarian arguments and claim a basic civil right of people to weigh the risks and benefits of choosing their food, including raw milk..
+Robert F. Kennedy Jr, American Health Secretary during the second presidency of Donald Trump, supports raw milk consumption.